Mattuthavani (film)

-Mattuthavani is a 2012 Indian Tamil-language drama film written and directed by Pavithran.
-The film stars Ramkiran and Meenakshi, whilst Soori appeared in a supporting role, with music composed by Deva.
-The film had opened to poor reviews.
-Notably, this film also marked the comeback for actress, Menaka Suresh in Tamil cinemas after 26 years.
+Mattuthavani is a 2012 Indian Tamil-language action drama film written and directed by Pavithran.
+The film stars Ramkiran and Meenakshi, whilst Soori and Vimal appear in supporting roles, with music composed by Deva.
+It was released on 20 April 2012 after a three-year delay.

 Production

-The film was launched in May 2007 with director Pavithran announcing a comeback to films but it developed slowly as a result of a series of legal problems.
-In November 2009, director Pavithran held an event to showcase the film to the media, revealing that the film would feature an all new cast.
+The film serves as a comeback for director Pavithran.
+In November 2009, he held an event to showcase the film to the media, revealing that the film would feature an all-new cast.

 Soundtrack

-Soundtrack was composed by Deva.
-Former actor-politician M. K. Muthu recorded a song for the film in 2008, while Lakshmi Amma of Paruthi Veeran fame also sang in the album composed by Deva.